Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 - 2-5 drops of your favorite essential oil if you want a nice scent.

 Avocado oil has a high smoke point of around 450-500 degrees so it can tolerate heat and is a UVA/UVB protectant for your hair, while shea butter is a natural silicone that acts as a protective coating and smooths the hair.
-This will protect your hair from getting fried by creating a barrier between it and the harsh heat.
 Rub it between your palms and run it through your hair before styling.

 For hair sunscreen you can just apply some avocado oil to your hair and scalp prior to exposure.